Rosettea/Hilbish/website/content/_index.md

 ---
-description: |
-Something Unique.
+description: 'Something Unique.
 Hilbish is the new interactive shell for Lua fans.
-Extensible, scriptable, configurable: All in Lua.
+Extensible, scriptable, configurable: All in Lua.'
 ---

 [//]: <>